StuntsPT/bp2023/docs/classes/class07.md

 ### A worked example

 * Suppose we have some students and their respective grades
-* We need to quickly view who has good and poor grades <!-- .element: class="fragment" data-fragment-index="1" -->
+* We need to quickly view if they can be clustered by grades <!-- .element: class="fragment" data-fragment-index="1" -->

 |||